tamas6/fdp-website/index.md

   block: feature-1
   media_alignment: Right
   headline: Fair Data Improvement Proposals
-  content: 'The Fair Data Protocol improvement proposal (FIP) process is intended
+  content: The Fair Data Protocol improvement proposal (FIP) process is intended to
-    to provide a path for new specifications and features to be added to the Fair Data Protocol.
-The FIP process is described in the GitHub <a href="https://github.com/fairDataSociety/FIPs" title="FIPs repo">repo</a>. '
+    provide a path for new specifications and features to be added to the Fair Data Protocol.
+This provides all the stakeholders with option to influence the direction the Fair Data Protocol evolution.
+The FIP process is described in the GitHub <a href="https://github.com/fairDataSociety/FIPs" title="FIPs repo">repo</a>.
   slug: ''
   media:
     image: ''